 3.1 Purpose of a voluntary organisation

 You will now look at the function or purpose of an organisation.
-If you have already studied the badged open course,, you will be familiar with a classification of voluntary organisations by Charles Handy (1988).
+If you have already studied the badged open course, Introducing the voluntary sector [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] , you will be familiar with a classification of voluntary organisations by Charles Handy (1988).
 He distinguished between mutual support groups, service delivery agents and campaigning bodies:

 - Mutual support groups – ‘those organisations […] created in order to put people with a particular problem or enthusiasm in touch with others like themselves who can give them understanding, advice, support and encouragement’.
 Examples include hobbies and sports enthusiasts or local support groups for people with addictions and health problems.